Philippine Football Federation: Gutierrez era

-As Araneta reached the organisation’s two-term limit, the PFF held an election on 25 November 2023 to select new officials.
+As Araneta reached the organisation's two-term limit, the PFF held an election on 25 November 2023 to select new officials.

-John Gutierrez of Bukidnon FA was elected Araneta’s successor.
+John Gutierrez of Bukidnon FA was elected Araneta's successor.

 The other candidates were Filbert Alquiros of Stallion Laguna, and Henry Sabate of Davao-South RFA.
 Gutierrez garnered 30 out of 36 votes, with the other contenders receiving three votes each.

-During the first eighteen months of Gutierrez’s term, several senior federation officials resigned.
-These include Filipinas team manager Jefferson Cheng, Pinay5 team manager Danny Moran, PMNFT coaches Albert Capellas and Tom Saintfiet, Senior National Teams Director and PMNFT manager Freddy Gonzalez, PMNFT Assistant Team Manager Mikkel Paris, and PMNFT Media Officer Jing Jamlang.
+Under Gutierrez, national team performances in international competitions, grassroots and futsal development, modern infrastructure rollout, and stronger partnership with the Philippine Sports Commission (PSC) reached greater heights.
+Among the notable achievements were the historic first ever Southeast Asian Games gold medal by a Philippine football team, won by the Philippine women's national football team in December 2025; the Philippines' historic hosting of the 2025 FIFA Futsal Women's World Cup at the Philsports Arena; the rollout of twenty modern pitches of various sizes, starting with the launch of FIFA Arena in Balanga, Bataan; and PFF's partnership with PSC for the inaugural season of the PFF Futsaliga that began in February 2026.

+The PFF held its first ever AFC Pro Diploma Coaching Course in July 2026.